muratk5n/thirdwave/en/README.md

 "@wesmckinn

-The first copies of Python for Data Analysis 3e are rolling off the presses!"
+The first copies of Python for Data Analysis 3e [about Pandas] are rolling off the presses!"

 ---